For updates on campus construction, please click here

 Certified Nursing Assistant Program Summary

-• CNA certification, along with CPR, HHA, and Alzheimer's trainings
+• CNA Certification, along with CPR, HHA, and Alzheimer's Trainings

-• Hybrid (In-person & Online)
+• Instruction: Hybrid Format: In-person/Lecture & Online

 • Certified Nursing Assistant Certificate